 Fruits that are cut and stored in the refrigerater lose from 10 to 25 percent of vitamin C and carotenoids (antioxidants that are related to vitamin A) in about five or six days.
 Other nutrients and phytochemicals aren't lost after cutting.

 Interestingly, this five or six day period is also about the same time it takes for the cut fruits to spoil and become unusable anyway.
-So when your cut fruits look spoiled, not only has it lost some nutritional benefit, it's time to toss it out too.
+So when your cut fruits look spoiled, not only have they lost some nutritional benefit, it's time also time to toss them out.

-Cut vegetables retain their vitamin C content longer.
+Cut vegetables retain their vitamin C content longer than cut fruit.
 According to the United States Food and Drug Administration, cut or peeled vegetables will lose about half of their vitamin C content in one to two weeks.

 The best way to store fruits and vegetables like apples, oranges, grapefruit, potatoes and other produce is unwashed with the skin, rinds, or peelings intact until you're ready to eat them.